General Conference (LDS Church)

-The General Conference is a biannual gathering of members of the Church of Jesus Christ of Latter-day Saints (LDS Church), held every April and October at the Conference Center in Salt Lake City, Utah.
+General Conference is a biannual gathering of members of the Church of Jesus Christ of Latter-day Saints (LDS Church), held every April and October at the Conference Center in Salt Lake City, Utah.
 During each conference, church members gather in a series of two-hour sessions to listen to the faith's leaders.

-It typically consists of five general sessions.
+In recent history, it typically consisted of five general sessions: two each on Saturday and Sunday, along with one for holders of the priesthood on Saturday night.
 From April 2018 to April 2021, a session for holders of the priesthood was held during the April conference, with a General Women's Session (for females 11 years and older) held during October's conference.
 The Saturday evening session was changed to a general session in October 2021.
+In November 2025, the church announced that the Saturday evening session would be discontinued.
 The conference also generally includes training sessions for general and area leaders.
 (Note: In consideration of restrictions related to COVID-19, the church originally indicated that the April 2020 leadership sessions would be postponed until October.
 The planned leadership sessions in October were also subsequently postponed.)
 Although each general conference originates from Salt Lake City, the conference is considered an international event for the church.
 The sessions are broadcast worldwide in over 90 languages, primarily through local and international media outlets, and over the Internet.